Dominik48N/dominik48n.de-website/README.md

 # Dominik48N.DE
-In this repository you will find the source code of the [dominik48n.de](https://dominik48n.de) website.
+In this repository you can find the source code of the future [dominik48n.de](https://dominik48n.de) website.

 ### Compiles and hot-reloads for development
 ```